 How to Manage Personal and Professional Anxiety

 Sometimes teachers experience their own anxiety when working with a student who is struggling.
-It these cases, it becomes important that teachers have strategies for coping and self-care.
+In these cases, it becomes important that teachers have strategies for coping and self-care.
 Below are some tips for where to start.

 iStock-494486267.jpg